SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 In this step, you can add a playbook to run in response to an alert.

-* **Text Playbook**.
+### Text Playbook

 Provide manual instructions to handle alerts resulting from the monitor.
 This allows admins to codify tribal knowledge for an on-call so that they know what to do upon receiving an alert.
 Markdown is supported.
 For an example, see [Alert details](/docs/alerts/monitors/alert-response/#alert-details).

+### Automated Playbooks

-* **Automated Playbooks**.
-Select from existing automated playbooks in the [Automation Service](/docs/platform-services/automation-service) to run when an alert is fired.
+Choose from over 500 prebuilt automated playbooks in the [Automation Service](/docs/platform-services/automation-service) to run when an alert is triggered.
 For more information, see [Automated Playbooks in Monitors](/docs/alerts/monitors/use-playbooks-with-monitors/).

-Optionally, you can click **Add Playbook** to add more automated playbooks to run sequentially, and **Manage Playbooks** to manage the automated playbooks in the Automation Service.
+Optionally, you can click **Add Playbook** to add more automated playbooks to run sequentially, and **Manage Playbooks** to oversee and organize your automated playbooks in the Automation Service.

 ## Step 5.
 Monitor details